aviggiano/redis-roaring/README.md

 ## API

 Currently only `R.SETBIT` and `R.GETBIT` operations are supported as a proof-of-concept.
+They are the same as redis' [SETBIT](https://redis.io/commands/setbit) and [GETBIT](https://redis.io/commands/getbit) commands on the underlying `roaring_bitmap_t` data structure.

 More commands coming soon.